Hakeem Fateh Mohammad Sehwani: Literary career

 Sehwani was an unyielding journalist.
 He published a magazine Al Islam and Aljamia from Karachi in 1925.
 Al Jamia was published in three languages, Sindhi, English and Arabic, all at a time.
 He used simple and proverbial Sindhi in his poetry and prose.

 Publications

-Hakeem Fateh Mohammad Sehwani wrote on various topics.
-His book “Bahar e Ikhlaq” is collection of poems.
+Hakeem Fateh Mohammad Sehwani wrote sixteen books and was the first writer to publish a biography of Muhammad in Sindhi.
+He is also renowned for his book Qalandar Namo on Lal Shabaz Qalandar, a revered Sufi saint.
+His other books are on various topics, such as “Bahar e Ikhlaq,” a collection of poems.
+He also composed nationalistic poetry.
 He formerly used “Sagheer” and late “Hakeem” as his pen name.
-He also composed nationalistic poetry.

-Religiously he belonged to the Deobandi school of thought.
+Religiously, he belonged to the Deobandi school of thought.
 Doing charity and favour to people was his hobby.
 Some of his works are: Hayat e Nabi (S.A.W), Ikhlaq e Mohammadi (S.A.W), Fatheh Mohammadi (S.A.W), Dastan e Qoum, Ahwal Lal Shahbaz Qalander, Meeran ji Sahibi.

 Recognition

 The Government of Sindh recognized his eternal services and in his remembrance, some primary schools were named after him.

 Death

 Hakeem Fateh Mohammad Sehwani died on 13 December 1942.